yaronf/I-D/jwt-bcp/draft-sheffer-oauth-jwt-bcp.md

 ## Use Mutually Exclusive Validation Rules for Different Kinds of JWTs ## {#preventing-confusion}

-NOTE:  A goal of this BCP is to recommend specific best practices for new applications of JWTs to apply.
+NOTE:  A goal of this BCP is to recommend specific best practices for applications of JWTs to apply.
 The strategies listed below are some of the options available to these applications.
 The authors request input from the OAuth working group and other interested parties on which of these strategies or which combinations should be considered to be best practices in which contexts.